 A classic from 1919, American Language explores the formation of American English and its key differences from British English.
 If you’ve ever wondered why you say “tomayto” and I say “tomahto,” Mencken has the answer.

-Miss Thistlebottom’s Hobgoblins: The Careful Writer’s Guide to the Taboos, Bugbears, and Outmoded Rules of English Usage by Theodore Bernstein
+Miss Thistlebottom’s Hobgoblins: The Careful Writer’s Guide to the Taboos, Bugbears, and Outmoded Rules of English Usage

 The English language is full of rules, and Ted Bernstein is here to banish them forever—much to the chagrin of fictional hardass grade-school teacher Miss Thistlebottom.
 This book is for any writer who ever wanted to split an infinitive or end a sentence with a preposition.